LinioPay/idle/README.md

 $sqsService = $message1->getService(); // Because `my_queue` is configured to work with SQS, the message factory injects the service to the message for us.

 $message2 = $messageFactory->createMessage([
-   'topic_identifier' => 'my_topic', // Because we provide a topic_identifier, Idle knows its a PublishableMessage..
+   'topic_identifier' => 'my_topic', // Because we provide a topic_identifier, Idle knows its a TopicMessage..
    'body'=> 'hello pubsub payload!',
    'attributes' => [
        'foo' => 'bar',